michaelfarrow/wordpress-framework/README.md

 Wordpress framework build on Docker, Wercker and Dokku for deployment

+## Local Development

+### Prerequisites

+You must have Docker and Wercker Cli installed before beginning.

+### Getting Started

+* Clone this repo
+* cd into the root of the repo and run `tools/dev`

+The application should now be running on port 80.
+You will be attached to the running container and the log viewer will run.

+If you need to run adhoc commands, hit `ctrl+c` to exit the log viewer.
+You can return to the log viewer by simply running `log`

+To exit fully from the container, hit `ctrl+c` to exit the log viewer and then type `exit` to exit the container.

+## Deployment

+The framework is setup to deploy to a Dokku instance using Wercker.

 ### Wercker Project Setup

 1. Navigate to your project and open up `Settings > SSH Keys`